ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

                  | otherwise -> []
 ```

-The new syntax could be used instead of `-XMultiWayIf`:
+The new syntax could be used instead of `-XMultiWayIf` elsewhere as well:

 ```Haskell
 foo = bar baz if | g1 -> a